-Chiang Mai, 15 June, 2017 – The Thailand Travel Mart 2017 Plus Amazing Gateway to the Greater Mekong Subregion (TTM+ 2017) has reported a strong turnout of quality buyers and sellers at the event between 14 – 16 June, 2017 in the Chiang Mai International Exhibition and Convention Centre (CMECC).
+Chiang Mai, 15 June, 2017 – The 16th Thailand Travel Mart 2017 Plus Amazing Gateway to the Greater Mekong Subregion (TTM+) has reported a strong turnout of quality buyers and sellers at the event, held from 14 to 16 June, in the Chiang Mai International Exhibition and Convention Centre (CMECC).

 The 388 buyers included 245 hosted, 81 international, 35 domestic and on-site registrations 27.
 Of these, 195 were first-time participants and the remaining 193 repeaters.

 One of the highlights of the buyer profile was the large turnout from potential new markets of the future, including Iran (8), Saudi Arabia (8) and Belarus (10), Czech Republic (4) Kazakhstan (2), Ukraine (2), and one each from Bulgaria, Slovakia, Kosovo, Lithuania and Serbia.